 - A. Characteristics.
 [No change.]

 - B. Accessory Uses.
-Accessory uses may include concessions, restaurants, parking, caretaker's quarters, food membership distribution, and maintenance facilities.
+Accessory uses may include concessions, restaurants, parking, caretaker's quarters, and maintenance facilities.
+Food membership distribution is an accessory use that is subject to additional regulations.

 - C. Examples.
 [No change.]

 - D. Exceptions.
 [No change.]